Devtonite/blog/src/content/blog/zk-snarks-recursive-proof-private-intput-visibility.md

 zkSNARKs are particularly valued for their efficiency.
 They produce succinct proofs that are small in size and quick to verify, which is crucial for applications like blockchain, where speed and minimal data transmission are essential.

 Another important aspect of zkSNARKs is their non-interactive nature.
 The prover can generate proofs without any further interaction with the verifier.
-This means that the prover can generaet a proof without being in active interaction with the verifier.
+This means that the prover can generate a proof without being in active interaction with the verifier.
 You can generate a proof fully offline, and then send it to the verifier later.
 This is advantageous in many scenarios, especially in decentralized systems.

 Now, armed with the knowledge of what zkSNARKs are, we can explain what recursive zkSNARKs are, how they work, how do they differ from zkSNARKs, and what computational paradigms they enable.